OpenContributionsProject/opencontributionssite/.github/DEVELOPMENT.md

 When you're done working, you can stop your Codespace by clicking on the `Codespaces` menu in GitHub, finding your Codespace, and selecting `Delete codespace`.

-Remember, Codespaces are billed per usage, so it's a good idea to delete your Codespace when you're not using it.
+Remember, every user has 60+ hours of free usage per month.
+After that, Codespaces are billed per usage, so it's a good idea to delete your Codespace when you're not using it.

 ## Technologies